 |C-reactive protein||HDL cholesterol|

-What does these markers mean?
+What do these markers mean?

 You may already be familiar with some of lipid markers such as LDL cholesterol and triglycerides, which are increased by a diet high in saturated fats, carbohydrates or sugar and often lead to heart disease.
 HDL cholesterol, commonly called the “good cholesterol,” is bolstered by exercise and fish oils, and actually protects your heart.
 Not all LDL and HDL are created equal.
 You can have good LDL and you can have bad HDL.
 This is why it is important for your doctor to run the RIGHT test.
 Think about it, if we were running the appropriate testing then why do we continue to see heart disease kill so many people?
 Apo A-1 and Apo B are important protein components of these two cholesterols that influence their movement in the bloodstream and determine their impact on your cardiovascular system, they may also be markers of infection.